ReginioMarkGilbert/Recipe-Sharing-API/README.md

 ## 💬 About the Application

 The Recipe-Sharing-API, built with Node.js and Express, to share and manage recipes through a RESTful API.
 It supports CRUD (Create, Read, Update, Delete) operations for recipes and incorporates advanced search functionalities.
 This API is designed with a focus on simplicity and efficiency, making it accessible for both developers and end-users.
-## 💬 About the Application

-The Recipe-Sharing-API, developed using Node.js and Express, offers a platform for users to easily share and manage recipes via a RESTful API.
-It allows for full CRUD (Create, Read, Update, Delete) operations on recipes and includes features for searching recipes by tags, ingredients, or names.
-The API is designed with a focus on simplicity and efficiency, making it accessible for both developers and end-users.
 ## 🌟 Features

 ### 📚 Recipe Management